AlcidesRC/dockerized-php-caddy/README.md

 > [!NOTE]
 >
-> Review the `Makefile` and `Dockerfile` files and adjust the arguments to your convenience.
+> Review the `Makefile` and `docker/app/Dockerfile` files and adjust the arguments to your convenience.

 > [!IMPORTANT]
 >
-> Remember to rebuild the Docker image if you make any change on `Dockerfile` file.
+> Remember to rebuild the Docker image if you make any change on `docker/app/Dockerfile` file.

 #### Logging